uikit/uikit-site/docs/pages/slider.md

 ## Center

 By default, elements of the slider always are aligned to the left.
-To center the list items, add the attribute `center="1"`.
+To center the list items, add the attribute `center="true"`.

 ***

 ## Infinite Scrolling

 By default, infinite scrolling is enabled.
-To disable this behavior, add the attribute `finite="1"`.
+To disable this behavior, add the attribute `finite="true"`.

 ***

 ## Slide Sets

-To loop through a set of slides instead of single items, add the attribute `set="1"`.
+To loop through a set of slides instead of single items, add the attribute `set="true"`.

 ***